dlatk/dlatk/doc/source/index.rst

 Citations
 ---------

-If you use DLATK in your work please cite the following paper:
+If you use DLATK in your work please cite the following `paper <http://aclweb.org/anthology/D17-2010>`_:

 .. code-block:: bash